 Citizen petitions have historically been a tool in the brand manufacturer’s toolkit of “product lifecycle management” but are fast becoming obsolete options due to mounting FDA resistance.
-A recent example of this came on January 5, 2018 when the FDA denied a citizen petition from Novo Nordisk aimed at blocking generic versions of its blockbuster insulin product Victoza® and two other liraglutide-containing products.
-Novo Nordisk and other brand biologic manufacturers are faced with the challenge of competing with a gathering wave of new biosimilar entrants and must respond accordingly if their franchises are to survive the onslaught.
+A recent example of this came on January 5, 2018, when the FDA denied a citizen petition from Novo Nordisk aimed at blocking generic versions of its blockbuster insulin product Victoza® and two other liraglutide-containing products.
+Novo Nordisk and other brand biologic manufacturers face the challenge of competing with a gathering wave of new biosimilar entrants.
+They must respond accordingly if their franchises are to survive the onslaught.
 Given the FDA’s continued rejections of citizen petitions, manufacturers of brand biologics will have to embrace the hard task of developing robust brand defense strategies rather than trying to extend the clock with increasingly ineffective delay tactics.

 The strategy behind Novo Nordisk’s citizen petition tactic is clear.
 Victoza® is the dominant GLP-1 in the market with $2.1 billion in 2016 US sales[i] and is set to lose patent exclusivity in 2022.
 With the threat of two biosimilars (so far) and other brands such as Trulicity® threatening to pry open Novo Nordisk’s grip on the market, the company is rightfully concerned with rapid market share erosion once biosimilar entry occurs.
 Consequently, Novo Nordisk and other brand biologic manufacturers are taking steps to protect or extend the value of their brand portfolios.
 One common tactic is to submit a 505(q) citizen petition to the FDA asking the agency to take specific action against a pending biosimilar application in the hopes that it will be delayed, suspended, or terminated altogether.